Hypocisy/RPGCoreV3-Chinese-wiki/Particle.md

 ## Cone Particle

-Draw a cone of particles
+Draw a cone of particles.
+A cone with a 360 angle and a minimum radius of 0 will be a disc.

 | Key | Type | Description | Defaults | Required | Variable |
 |-|-|-|-|-|-|